The Universe of Discourse

 In my opinion, it is not grammatically plausible.

 However, I think focusing on the grammatical errors would missing the point.
-The “soot” interpretation is unlikely, I think the bad grammar rules it out, and Claude's response does not seem to recognizer this.
+The “soot” interpretation is unlikely, I think the bad grammar rules it out, and Claude's response does not seem to recognize this.
 But Claude does express understanding that that the interpretation is unikely without some surrounding soot-related context, and a reasonable idea of what that context would need to be like.

 What if it were “what color is the king”?